 A new take on pulled pork popping up on menus everywhere is amazingly meatless yet just as flavorful.
 BBQ jackfruit pulled pork makes the perfect sandwich or taco filling.
 With a chewy, meaty texture that shreds perfectly, there’s no need for meat with jackfruit.
+Read on to get the recipe below.
+There's even a video to guide you through it.

 Jackfruit may be a new food trend in the U.S., but in Southeast Asia and India, jackfruit has been enjoyed for centuries.
 In its native regions, jackfruit has been eaten on its own, in desserts, and in curries.
 Specifically, unripe young jackfruit, is used in savory dishes after being cooked so its chewy texture can be enjoyed as a meat substitute.